Santa Cruz Blur First Look: The Perfect Wasatch Bike?

 The cross country mountain bike world is changing, and fast.
 Over a short period of time, courses have become sloppier, steeper, and rockier.
 As a result, XC mountain bikes have become longer and lower, with geometry better optimized toward stability.
 In short, the lines between XC race and XC marathon have, well, blurred.
-That’s where the new 2022 Santa Cruz Blur comes in.
+That’s where the Santa Cruz Blur comes in.

 Channeling the Superlight

 Santa Cruz Bicycles has lived - for better or worse - on their famed VPP suspension for more than 20 years.
 It's seen tweaks through that time but one of the downsides is the extra weight that comes with the pair of rotating links central to VPP.
 The last full suspension Santa Cruz to go without VPP was the Superlight, and in many ways, the Blur channels its inner Superlight.

 That same superlight spirit is carried through what Santa Cruz calls Superlight technology.
 This is best described as a concave-shaped seatstay toward the bike, tuned to flex alongside the shock like a spring.
 This isn’t the first time we’ve seen a leaf spring concept with short-travel mountain bikes - SCOTT and Cannondale employ similar ideas - but it is the first time we’ve seen it curved as it is in the shop.